philfog/Documents-guld/legal/contract/template/SALES-COMMISSION-AGREEMENT.md

 ##### 4.2.
 Bank Account

-In the chosen payment method is a US Dollar transaction, this bank account shoudl be used:
+In the chosen payment method is a US Dollar transaction, this bank account should be used:

 ____ BANK_WIRING_INFO